Arthur Stanley Brown: Murders and sightings

 On the morning of 26 August 1970, Susan Debra Mackay, 5, and Judith Elizabeth Mackay, 7, disappeared from a school bus stop 200 m from their house in the Townsville suburb of Aitkenvale, less than 10 minutes after leaving home.
-A search for the missing girls was mounted after they failed to return home after school and continued until the girls' bodies were found on 28 August in the dry bed of Antill Creek, 25 km south-west of Townsville.
+A search for the missing girls was mounted after they failed to return home after school and continued until the girls' bodies were found on 28 August in the dry bed of Anthill Creek, 25 km south-west of Townsville.
 Susan was found first, and a trail of footprints from her body led searchers 70 m to Judith's body.

 It was speculated that Judith had fled while Susan was being murdered and had then been run down.
 A post-mortem revealed that Susan had been raped, strangled and stabbed three times in the chest, possibly after death.
 Judith had also been raped and stabbed three times in the chest but the cause of death was determined to be asphyxiation by sand.
 Their school uniforms, straw hats, and shoes were beside them, with each shoe containing a neatly folded sock while their uniforms were folded neatly inside their schoolbags.

 The Townsville community was outraged by the murders.
 Police initially declined to post a reward, but after interviewing more than 6,000 men who lived in the area and having no progress in the investigation, posted a reward of $10,000 with an offer of a pardon for any accomplice who came forward.

 One witness reported seeing the girls talking to a man in a car at the bus stop at 8:10 a.m.
 Just after 11 a.m., a car pulled into a service station at Ayr, 85 km south of Townsville, and the driver bought $3 (around 25-litre/ 5 gll) of petrol.
 The station attendant, Jean Thwaite, reported seeing two girls in the car, recalling the younger girl asking, "Are we there yet?" followed by the older girl asking the driver, "When are you taking us to mummy?
 You promised to take us to mummy."
 Not long after, Neil Lunney, a soldier recently returned from Vietnam, spoke to a driver who had cut him off.

 Lunney stated that he saw two girls in Aitkenvale school uniforms in the vehicle and that the driver appeared to be trying to avoid being seen.
 The evidence given by Thwaite and Lunney were both rejected as unreliable as, in contrast to all the other witnesses who identified the car as "looking like a Holden", they had both identified the car as a Vauxhall and neither were questioned "in depth".
 Several witnesses reported the girls being driven around in a car.
 Two witnesses later reported seeing a man walking towards a car from the direction of the murder scene around 1 p.m. that day.